 We are starting with preptest 62 game explanations today and will be working through all of these game up through PT 71 in the next couple of weeks.
 Although we are using techniques from the LSAT Trainer, the videos should help out when you are stuck regardless of your diagramming style.

 Okay, back to the subject at hand, here are explanations for PT 62.
 This is a very modern test with many of the little wrinkles that you might expect to find on test day.
 In particular, often here you’ll see situations where your mini-diagram only brings you part way, and you still have to do some mental trial and error to finish the problem.
-These tests reward people who are good at knowing when to stop making inferences and get down to trying answer choices.
+These tests reward people who are good at knowing when to stop making inferences and get down to working through answer choices.
 Also, there are some funky rules in here that it’s essential to get more experience with now.

 A quick note on using the videos: the question number under discussion is written in a circle at the top right of the screen, so you can click through to just find one question if that’s all you need to see.